samfisherirl/Useful-AHK-v2-Libraries-and-Classes/README.md

 - https://github.com/jNizM/ahk-scripts-v2
 - among others

-with the goal of adding examples, a readme, and english translations for comments.
+My goal is to centralize, as well as add examples, a readme when missing, and english translations for comments.
 Credits are included in each file, and thank you thqby for the original repo above, it is greatly appreciated.

 # External Resources